Dublin

 Most Dublin transfers take place on a voluntary basis.
 Asylum applicants are not detained when they are being notified that another country is responsible for assessing their asylum application.
 However, Dublin cases are accommodated in facilities that are close to an airport or moved to such accommodation in connection with the impending transfer, instead of allowing them to settle initially anywhere in Sweden.

-In 2022 Sweden received 3,747 Dublin incoming requests and issued 2,072 outgoing requests to other Dublin States.
-A total of 590 Dublin transfers were carried out to another Dublin country in 2022.[8]
+In 2023 Sweden received 3,579 Dublin incoming requests and issued 1,671 outgoing requests to other Dublin States.
+A total of 639 Dublin transfers were carried out to another Dublin country in 2023.[10]

-The average processing time for all Dublin cases in 2022, i.e. until a transfer decision was issued, was 64 days, up from 46 in 2021, 49 in 2020, and 58 in 2019.[9]
+The average processing time for all Dublin cases in 2023, i.e., until a transfer decision was issued, was 50 days, down from 64 in 2022, 46 in 2021, 49 in 2020, and 58 in 2019.[11]

 Personal interview

-According to a precedent-setting ruling by the Migration Court of Appeal,[10] all Dublin cases are subject to a personal interview conducted by the Migration Agency through an interpreter but without the presence of legal counsel.
+According to a precedent-setting ruling by the Migration Court of Appeal,[12] all Dublin cases are subject to a personal interview conducted by the Migration Agency through an interpreter but without the presence of legal counsel.
 However, in the case of an unaccompanied child, the guardian is present and legal counsel can be appointed.
-The interview does not go into the asylum grounds in any detail but a brief outline of flight reasons is made in most of the interview documentation.
+The interview does not go into the asylum grounds in any detail, but a brief outline of flight reasons is made in most of the interview documentation.

 Questions are asked about relatives in other EU countries, previous stays in EU countries, the health condition of the applicant, any objections to being sent to the responsible EU Member State, and attitude towards leaving voluntarily.

-A transcript of the interview is made but not normally communicated to the asylum seeker since it is only in Swedish.
-The transcript and other documents regarding an applicant’s asylum case can be requested.
-If there are close relatives in another EU country, Swedish authorities take no action to inform that country of the presence of a relative in Sweden but await a request from the other country regarding the desirability of family reunification and written consent from the family present in Sweden to be reunited.
+If there are close relatives in another EU country, Swedish authorities take no action to inform that country of the presence of a relative in Sweden but await a request from the other country regarding the desirability of family reunification and written consent from the family present in Sweden to be reunited.[13]

 Appeal